BigBandaid2/GAIN-Studio-Guide/config_rules_guidelines.md

 - Templates for common scenarios that can be copied and reused
 - Comparisons to NOT DONE configurations and explanations

-\ Introduction
+\ Definition of Done
 ==============
 Goal: Establish the Definition of DONE
 --------------------------------------
 A configuration is truly DONE only when it is:

-- Clear and Easy to Understand
+- Clear and Easy to Understand a- Fully Tested
-- Fully Tested
 - Efficient

 ### Clear and Easy to Understand
-- Is the configuration must be understandable and maintainable for people other than the original author?
+- Is the configuration understandable and maintainable for people other than the original author?
-- Does it include references to the original requirements that it is meant to satisfy?
+- Does it include references to the original requirements (SpecFlow) that it is meant to satisfy?
-- Is the configuration and well commented to help others track the logic and choices made by the author?
+- Is the configuration well commented to help others track the logic and choices made by the author?

 ### Fully Tested
 - Has the configuration passed SpecFlow unit tests in GAIN Studio?
 - Are the tests comprehensive and include situations that are likely to cause errors?

 ### Efficient
-- Does the code benefit from reusable templates so that configurations can be written quickly
+- Does the code benefit from reusable templates so that configurations can be written quickly?
-- Does the code run efficiently so that it performs well over thousands of records
+- Does the code run efficiently so that it performs well over thousands of records?

 Done in the Context of GAIN Studio - Checklist
 ----------------------------------
 A clear, tested and efficient configuration in GAIN has the following minimum criteria:

-1. A single consolidated SpecFlow .feature file exists for this configuration
+1. A single consolidated SpecFlow .feature file exists for this configuration (
 1. The interpretation of the original business requirement is explicitly written and reviewed in the SpecFlow
 1. The SpecFlow is associated directly to the configuration via GAIN Studio
 1. The configuration has comments pointing to corresponding sections of the the SpecFlow for reference